Parenting teens: Tips for building a hopeful future

 Helping your teen find their spark can put them on the path to a hopeful future.

 Parenting teens today is more of a challenge than it has ever been.
-This generation is growing up facing overwhelming national and international crises’ like global warming, terrorism, war, financial insecurity and high unemployment.
+This generation is growing up facing overwhelming national and international crises like global warming, terrorism, social justice, financial insecurity and high unemployment.
 With an ever-changing world, how can parents help their teens to succeed?

 This five step approach, based on new research with thousands of teens and parents, works with all families no matter what their economic status, parenting situation or ethnic background.